 For the most part, whether you define a lien as a property lien or a judgment lien depends primarily on how the creditor obtained the lien.
 Creditors typically acquire property liens through your voluntary consent.
 On the other hand, creditors obtain judgment liens as a result of a lawsuit against you for a debt that you owe.

-When you finance a house or car, you sign a contract promising to repay that debt.
+When you take out a loan to buy a house, for example, you sign a contract promising to repay that debt.
 Because the amount of money you borrow is so large, the creditor requires something to help minimize the financial risk it takes when it lends you this money.

 You voluntarily give the creditor rights to your property in the event of a default.
 The creditor accomplishes this by making the offer to finance the purchase of the property conditional on you giving it a lien on that property.
-If the creditor has a lien, if you default on the terms of the agreement (for example, don't pay your mortgage), the creditor may take action to repossess or foreclose on the property you pledged as a security interest.
-This agreement is referred to as a property lien.
+If the creditor has a lien, if you default on the terms of the agreement (for example, don't pay your mortgage), the creditor may take action to foreclose on the property you pledged as a security interest.

 The creditor must perfect the property lien.
-State law typically requires the creditor to "perfect" the property lien by recording it with the state.
-The purpose behind this requirement is twofold: it gives other parties of interest notice of the lien and it establishes a catalogue of liens in case a party contests a lien’s validity.
+State law typically requires the creditor to "perfect" the property lien by recording it, like in the county records in the case of a mortgage.
+The purpose behind this requirement is twofold: it gives other parties of interest notice of the lien and it establishes a catalog of liens in case a party contests a lien’s validity.
 The creditor must remove this lien once you pay the corresponding debt in full.

 A creditor obtains a judgment lien by winning a lawsuit against you.